 4. Book a Flight Ticket on an Airline’s Website with a 24-hour Cancellation Window.

 Airlines of lots of countries give you a full refund if you cancel it within 24 hours.
-For example, as per the USDOT regulation every airlines that has a flight coming into or leaving from the USA, has to give the option of 24 hour cancellation.
+For example, as per the USDOT regulation every airline that has a flight coming into or leaving from the USA has to give the option of 24-hour cancellation.
+So you can hold flight tickets for free for that time duration.
 While the interpretation might vary a little airline to airline, the general rules are:

 - The flight originates in or is going to the US on any airline, not just US-based companies.